Cocoyams/Cocoyams/README.md

-Hi, you can reach me with the email below. chenwjason@gmail.com
+Hi, you can reach me with the following email. chenwjason@gmail.com

 <!---